Table of Contents

 Stage IV is treated with chemotherapy only.
 Some cases will benefit from neo-adjuvant chemotherapy to become operable.

 Adjuvant chemotherapy is given after surgery for high grade tumors while neo-adjuvant chemotherapy can be given prior to surgery to improve outcome and help with tumor resection.
-Chemotherapy regimens are based on carboplatin with paclitaxel.
+Chemotherapy regimens are based on carboplatin and paclitaxel.

 Bilateral oophorectomy in young women necessitates hormonal therapy with estrogen to avoid early menopausal symptoms including hot flashes, cardiovascular disorders and osteoporosis.